 In the words of Sergio Weguelin, Former Director of the Amazon Fund, and Director of the Development Bank of Brazil, “this project is a ground breaking territorial inclusion initiative; it creates a new local dynamic whereby local culture is cherished and promoted whilst being combined with external knowledge to enhance the mutual benefits to all parties involved”

-Professor Rogério Valle, Head of Research, Federal University of Rio de Janeiro adds, “This project is a unique initiative.
+The late professor Rogério Valle, Head of Research, Federal University of Rio de Janeiro: “This project is a unique initiative.
 The possibility of combining a sustainable business for local communities with scientific research is a pioneering, innovative and long overdue model for the sustainable development of the Amazon.”